 This is of course thematically sound.
-The characters of Bird Box (directed by Susanne Bier) cannot gaze upon the creatures terrorizing them without being driven to suicide so why would the movie show us?
-Netflix can’t have 45 million dead viewers on its hands after all.
+The characters of both Bird Box (directed by Susanne Bier) and Bird Box: Barcelona (from writer-directors David Pastor and Alex Pastor) cannot gaze upon the creatures terrorizing them without being driven to suicide.
+So why would the movie show us?
+Netflix can’t have 45 million dead viewers on its hands after all!

-First, let’s examine what Bird Box, itself, tells us about the creatures.
+First, let’s examine what the first Bird Box tells us about the creatures.
 For starters, we do know that it’s “creatures” and not “creature.”
 Characters routinely reference the entity threatening humanity as “them.”
-Many critics and watchers of Bird Box have pointed out the film’s similarity to M. Night Shyamalan’s The Happening.
+Many critics have pointed out the film’s similarity to M. Night Shyamalan’s The Happening.
 In The Happening, Mother Nature herself decided she had quite enough of humanity’s shit and begins releasing toxins into the air that cause people to kill themselves.

-While the rest of the house runs off to assist Malorie and Olympia in their simultaneous childbirths, Gary stays behind to lovingly caress his drawings of dark monsters.
+If you recall during the first film, Tom Hollander’s zealot (or “seer”) has an opportunity to reveal and lovingly caress drawings he’s sketched of the dark monsters.
 This, in fact, is the only visual representation the movie offers up of the creatures.
 Fittingly, no two drawings are the same.
 It is clear that these creatures are all different in appearance or shape shift to some degree.
 Still, the appearance of the creatures in Gary’s drawings all do have a consistent styling that offers an important clue as to what the creatures really are.

 To be clear, there is no right answer as to “what are the Bird Box creatures?”
 But the drawings that Gary provides along with other clues makes it pretty clear what they were inspired by.
 The creatures of Bird Box are heavily influenced by the works of H.P.
 Lovecraft.
 Lovecraft is one of the American fathers of sci-fi/horror fiction.
 Lovecraft developed a dark style, focused on abominable monsters, that would come to be known as “Lovecraftian.”